1985 Barrie tornado: Tornado summary

-Impact, casualties, and aftermath
+Aftermath

 At approximately 4:00 p.m.
 EDT (20:00 UTC), all electrical power in Barrie went out, as the Grand Valley/Tottenham tornado took out the main hydroelectric power transformers, southwest of the city.
 Few residents had any idea of what was looming over the horizon, but many people were let off work 30–45 minutes before the storm hit due to these power outages.
 Had this not happened, the death toll would have undoubtedly been much higher.
 Hundreds of people were left out of work largely as a result of the massive damage sustained to the industrial complex in Barrie.
 Of the 605 homes in the path of the Barrie tornado, approximately one-third were rendered uninhabitable.